Close

 Step-by-Step Application Process

 Ready to transform preparation into action?
-The application process for UAE residents operates through the Chinese Visa Application Service Center (CVASC), with locations in Dubai and Abu Dhabi.
-Here's your detailed roadmap:
+The application process for UAE residents operates through the Chinese Visa Application Service Center (CVASC), with locations in Dubai serving most emirates, while Abu Dhabi residents apply through the embassy.
+Here's your detailed roadmap updated for the 2026 process:

 Phase 1: Online Registration and Form Completion